michodgs25/Somerset-Trails/README.md

 * JSHint -  https://jshint.com/
   - Credit JSHint for ensuring JavaScript code is error free.

+* Lighthouse - find in developer tools
+  - Credit lighthouse for providing critical analysis of site.

 * mobiReady - https://ready.mobi/
   - Credit mobiReady for automated mobile testing service to ensure site is fit for mobile

 * Google mobile friendly test - https://search.google.com/test/mobile-friendly
   - Credit Google mobile testing to ensure site is error free and mobile friendly

 ## External Media
 All images were take from Google images advanced search with filter - free to use or share.